-FLU 5.5.4 To reduce the impacts and costs of transportation and create a neighborhood focal point, the County shall encourage the location of schools, consistent with Chapter 16, Public Schools Facilities Element, within residential neighborhoods or adjacent to centers.
-Co-location with community parks shall be encouraged.

-FLU 5.5.5 Residential and non-residential construction within the OSP shall promote green building principles intended to reduce overall energy and water consumption.

-OBJ FLU 5.6 Specific Area Plans

-Adopt procedures and guidelines for the development and approval of detailed specific area plans.

-FLU 5.6.1 Development within the OSP shall be subject to the adoption of Detailed Specific Area Plans (DSAP).
-Each DSAP must be a minimum of 1,000 acres insize and developed in sufficient detail to allow evaluation of the interrelationship of its parts and establish consistency with principles and criteria contained in FLU 5.1.1-FLU 5.5.5.
-Until and unless a DSAP is approved by the Escambia County-Board of County Commissioners and found in compliance by the Florida-Department of Economic Opportunity, the property in the OSP shall maintain the underlying future land use category (e.g. Agricultural, Rural Community, Mixed-Use Suburban) and zoning district (e.g. the agricultural, the rural community, the mixed-use low density zonings or the equivalents), except for those projects that are vested.

-All applications for development approvals (i.e. lot splits, special exceptions, variances, etc.) on any property within the OSP shall be reviewed on a case-by-case basis for the effect of such development approval on adopted or future DSAPs and in compliance with the general principles established in FLU Policy information:

-I. DSAP Boundary Determination Analysis

-Conduct a preliminary site analysis of the proposed DSAP area to determine appropriate boundaries.
-This analysis shall include the following:
+FLU 5.5.4 To reduce the impacts and costs of transportation and create a neighborhood focal point, the County shall encourage the location of schools, consistent with Chapter 16, Public Schools Facilities Element, within residential 1 neighborhoods or adjacent to centers.
+Co-location with community parks shall-2 3 be encouraged.
+4 FLU 5.5.5 Residential and non-residential construction within the OSP shall promote 5 6 green building principles intended to reduce overall energy and water consumption.
+7 OBJ FLU 5.6 Specific Area Plans 8 9 Adopt procedures and guidelines for the development and approval of 10 detailed specific area plans.
+11 12 13 POLICIES 14 FLU 5.6.1 Development within the OSP shall be subject to the adoption of Detailed 15 Specific Area Plans (DSAP).
+Each DSAP must be a minimum of 1,000 acres in 16 17 size and developed in sufficient detail to allow evaluation of the interrelationship of its parts and establish consistency with principles and criteria contained in FLU-18 19 5.1.1-FLU 5.5.5.
+Until and unless a DSAP is approved by the Escambia County-Board of County Commissioners and found in compliance by the Florida 20 21 Department of Economic Opportunity, the property in the OSP shall maintain the underlying future land use category (e.g. Agricultural, Rural Community, Mixed-22 23 Use Suburban) and zoning district (e.g. the agricultural, the rural community, the mixed-use low density zonings or the equivalents), except for those projects that 24 25 are vested.
+26 27 All applications for development approvals (i.e. lot splits, special exceptions, variances, etc.) on any property within the OSP shall be reviewed on a case-by-28 29 case basis for the effect of such development approval on adopted or future 30 31 DSAPs and in compliance with the general principles established in FLU Policy 5.1.2.
+At a minimum, development of a DSAP must include the following 32 information: 33 34 DSAP Boundary Determination Analysis 35 Conduct a preliminary site analysis of the proposed DSAP area to 36 37 determine appropriate boundaries.
+This analysis shall include the following: 38 39 1.
+Identification of the extent and location of natural resources.
+40 41 2.
+Identification of the environmental opportunities and constraints 42 to development within the area.
+43 44 3.
+Identification of the net usable land area.
+45 46 4.
+Determination of a maximum development scenario based 47 upon the uses, densities and intensities identified in the 48 CP7:27